Sidryd/Sidryd/README.md

 ## Welcome to my GitHub!

 Current master's student at 'Statistics and Machine learning' with a bachelor's degree from 'Statistics and Data Analysis' both at Linköping University.
-Works alongside the studies as an analyst for Webropol Sverige AB.

 ### Get in contact with me: